sagemath/trac_to_gh/Issue 8830.md

 Per the discussion on #8192, the polybori spkg there caused crashes and valgrind errors on exit.

-The new spkg to fix this created by Alexander Dreyer and Minh Nguyen is at:
+The new spkg to fix this created by Alexander Dreyer and Minh Van Nguyen is at:

 http://sage.math.washington.edu/home/mvngu/spkg/standard/polybori/polybori-0.6.4.p0.spkg